rcky844/knowledge-handbook/Chemistry/Rate of Reaction/Following the progress of a reaction.md

 **Example reaction**: $\ce{I2 (aq) + CH3COCH3 (aq) -> CH3COCH2I (aq) + H+ (aq) + I- (aq)}$

 ##### Change in colour intensity
-- **Physical property**: Absorbance (of the reaction mixture)
+- **Physical property**: Light absorbance (of the reaction mixture)
 - **Description**: Useful for reactions involving a coloured reactant or product.

 The more intense the colour intensity of the solution, the higher concentration of the coloured species in the reaction mixture.

 ![[absorbance.webp|600]]
 - Light intensity is directly proportional to the colour intensity of the reaction mixture.
 When the reaction mixture is more intense in colour, the more light it can absorb.